jcredi/PapeRNN/README.md

 ## Requirements

+* [Python 2.7](https://www.python.org/downloads/) (tested on 2.7.12 on Ubuntu 16.04)
+* [Keras](https://keras.io/), a high-level neural networks library.
+See the [documentation](https://keras.io/#installation) for installation instructions.
+* A backend for Keras.
+Here you can either choose [TensorFlow](https://www.tensorflow.org/) ([installation instructions](https://www.tensorflow.org/get_started/os_setup)) or [Theano](http://deeplearning.net/software/theano/) ([installation instructions](http://deeplearning.net/software/theano/install.html)).
+I have personally tested this specific project with Theano (8.2) only, but I frequently use TensorFlow as Keras backend in other projects and it works just as well (if not faster, after the last release).
+* CUDA and cuDNN.
+Optional, but highly recommended, as training LSTMs is quite computationally intensive.
+See [this page](https://www.tensorflow.org/get_started/os_setup#optional_install_cuda_gpus_on_linux) for CUDA/cuDNN installation instructions if you are using TensorFlow, or [this page](http://deeplearning.net/software/theano/tutorial/using_gpu.html) if you are using Theano.

 ## Usage
-The entire project takes up less than 250 lines of python code and consists of two scripts:
+The entire project takes up less than 250 lines of python code and consists of two simple scripts:
+* harvester.py
+* lstmtrainer.py

 ## License